Sekelenao/SmallYAML/README.md

 </p>

 <h2 align="center">
-Simplified YAML library with limited syntax support and built-in config validation
+Simplified YAML library with limited syntax support and built-in validation
 </h2>

 ## Roadmap

-### Version 1.0
+### Version 1.0.0

 - [ ] YAML parsing and loading

+### Version 1.1.0

-- [ ] Safe loading (condition checking, default value...)
+- [ ] Bounded documents
-- [ ] Deprecation warnings to keep configs simple
+- [ ] Deprecation warnings of properties in bounded documents
--

 ### Research & Exploration

-- Merging configs with override policies
+- Merging documents with override policies
-- Static config loader
-- Automatic casting at start for safe loading
+- Automatic casting for bounded documents at the start for safe loading
-- Automatic config template generation
+- Automatic document template generation for bounded documents

 ### Overview

-SmallYAML is a simplified YAML library designed with limited syntax support and built-in config validation.
+SmallYAML is a simplified YAML library designed with limited syntax support and built-in validation.
 It provides a streamlined approach to YAML processing while maintaining essential functionality for most use cases.

 ### Limitations

 While smallYAML covers the majority of YAML use cases, it has some intentional limitations to keep the syntax simple and maintainable:

 #### 1. Values Must Be on the Same Line as Keys (Except for Lists)